Herding dog: In the modern world

+Herding dogs' high need for physical and intellectual activity can be fulfilled not only by herding, but also by other types of cynological sports.
+Herding dogs often occupy leading positions in agility, flyball, frisbee, dog dancing, and obedience.
+At the same time, in service, sport and show dogs of herding breeds that do not interact with livestock, the herding instinct is gradually weakened.

 The combination of quick learning ability, physical strength, endurance, predatory behavior with dedication to the owner and a desire to work has led to the widespread use of large European Shepherds for a number of other civil and military jobs.
 These are the most common police and military dogs employed in the guard, search, rescue and other types of services.
-The modern world presents people with new tasks, which are successfully solved with the help of dogs.
 For example, in the United States, legally protected geese often pose serious problems for life and work.
 Here, border collies and other strong-eyed herding dogs are used to patrol crops, residential and recreational areas, parks, beaches, golf courses and, above all, airports.
 Protection from birds with the help of herding dogs turned out to be the most effective and only easily implemented way: walking through the patrolled area several times a day, the dogs force the geese to settle in places where they cause less trouble, while the nature is not being harmed.

-All shepherd dogs are born athletes.
-Their high need for physical and intellectual activity can be replenished not only by sports grazing, but also by other types of cynological sports.
-Border Collies are owners of outstanding sports qualities, Belgian Shepherds, Australian Shepherds invariably occupy leading positions in agility, flyball, frisbee, dog dancing, obedience.
-At the same time, in service, sport and show dogs of herding breeds that do not interact with livestock, the herding instinct is gradually weakened.